MervCodes

 tags: ${{ env.REGISTRY }}/${{ env.IMAGE_NAME }}:latest

-• actions/setup-node@v4 — Sets up Node.js with built-in caching
+• actions/setup-node@v4 — Node.js with built-in caching

-• actions/cache@v4 — General-purpose caching for any directory
+• actions/cache@v4 — general-purpose caching

-• docker/build-push-action@v6 — Builds and pushes Docker images
+• docker/build-push-action@v6 — Docker builds

-• github/codeql-action@v3 — Automated security scanning
+• github/codeql-action@v3 — security scanning

-• actions/upload-artifact@v4 — Stores build outputs between jobs
+• actions/upload-artifact@v4 — store build outputs

 1. Click the failed run in the Actions tab

-2. Expand the failed step to see logs
+2. Expand the failed step for logs

 Wrapping Up